Noft1337/PXC-Restore-To-A-Different-Namespace/README.md

 # Percona Xtradb Cluster - POC
-This repo contains all the information needed to run 2 **Percona Xtradb Clusters** on 2 different namespaces, `percona-prod` & `percona-stage`.
+This repo contains all the information needed to run 2 **Percona Xtradb Clusters** on 2 different namespaces
+- Namespace: `percona-prod`
+Cluster: `pxc-db-prod`
+- Namespace: `percona-stage`
+Cluster: `pxc-db-stage`

 Performing a full backup of the first cluster `pxc-db-prod` and then restoring it into the second cluster `pxc-db-stage`.

-I have included the [`create-k3d.sh`](create-k3d.sh) script that basically sets up a `k3d` cluster from scratch and installs all the needed prerequisites for the **Percona-Xtradb-Cluster** to run succesfully to my standards
+I have included the [`create-k3d.sh`](create-k3d.sh) script that basically sets up a `k3d` cluster from scratch and installs all the needed prerequisites for the **Percona-Xtradb-Cluster** to run succesfully according to my needs & standards

 ## Goals
 1. Fully functional MySQL database (pxc)